Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |6th|1 Action|Melee|S|Instantanious|Necromancy|Attack|

 Your jaw drops and grow into the size of a behemoths.
 You bite into a creature that is huge or smaller, making an attack roll dealing 5d12 + 20 necrotic damage on a hit.
-If this attack kills the creature, you gain maximum hit points equal to your level permamently.
+If this attack kills the creature, you gain a stack of _Feast_.
+When you gain a stack and when you reach a new tier after that you maximum hit points increase by an amount equal to your level.
+Each tier requires an amount of stacks equal to 1 + the last tier goal.
+The first tier goal is 1 stack, then the next require 2 more stacks and so on.

 **At Higher Levels.** When cast with a spell slot of 7th level or higher, the damage increases by 1d12 for each level above 6th.